Advice

 What’s the current rate in South Africa?

-As of mid-2025, the prime interest rate in South Africa is 10.75%, following several adjustments aimed at managing inflation.
+As of end-2025, the prime interest rate in South Africa is 10.25%, following several adjustments aimed at managing inflation.
 It’s always a good idea to check the latest rate on the South African Reserve Bank’s website or speak to your lender to understand how changes could impact you.

 The interest rate may sound technical, but it’s simply the baseline cost of borrowing money in South Africa.
 If you’re planning to take out a home loan or are already repaying one, understanding how the rate works can help you make smarter financial decisions.
 It can also even save you a few rands along the way.